Posted on behalf of Phillips Law Group on Sep 09, 2010 in Auto Accidents

 When an Arizona commercial trucking accident occurs, one of the first issues that arises is determining fault.
 While some of this analysis is similar to almost any Arizona car accident, there are additional steps that must be taken in order for the proper determination to be made.
 Specifically, truckers and the trucking industry are both heavily regulated by the government.
 Therefore, proper analysis of fault would include obtaining information regarding how many hours the driver had logged behind the wheel, the type of load a truck was carrying, the weight of that load, the contents of that load and how that cargo was originally loaded in the trailer.
 If any of these issues do not meet with government guidelines, it could lead to a finding of negligence.

 Therefore, finding fault in an Arizona commercial trucking accident requires knowledge of both state and federal law, an understanding of trucking regulations and the experience to be able to hold those responsible for harm accountable.
-If you or someone you love has suffered as a result of this sort of situation, contact the Arizona trucking accident attorneys at Phillips Law Group today to schedule a free initial consultation.
+If you or someone you love has suffered as a result of this sort of situation, contact the personal injury lawyers at Phillips Law Group today to schedule a free initial consultation.